Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Localization transition

 \subsubsection{SVM}

 We begin with the SVM and train a supervised version from the sklearn linear SGD Classifier on two data sets with the same amount of run time and $\theta_{0}$.
 The first (or second) set of samples is from simulations with a small range of the classical randomness in the delocalized (or localized) regime supplemented with the label "0" (or "1").
 The classifier is the "modified hubber" loss function to generate binary classification probabilities instead of the typical "hinge" loss function tailored towards pure true-false binary classification.
 When training the classifier, a fraction of the samples from each set were held back to act as a verification set that the trained classifier could correctly distinguish between the two final states.
 Once the classifier has been trained on the labeled data sets, we preform a test using the reserved samples and checking the classification probabilities to confirm that it is able to distinguish between the delocalization and localization behavior.
-The small range for generating the training data in the respective regimes with weak and strong randomness is $0.02$ for $\Delta\theta$ in the random rotation case and $0.1$ for the $P_r$ in the random translation case.
+The small range for generating the training data in the respective regimes with weak and strong randomness has been adjusted to reach high accuracy in the training.
 We remark that if the range is too small, the data may not give the machine enough information about the configurations.
 However, if the range is too large, the information of the transition regime may be involved in the data and affect the reliability of the decision of the critical value.

+During the training of the ML model, the full set of training data was split with an 80/20 ratio between the training set and a testing set to check the model's accuracy.
+Once the model was trained by the training data set, we checked its accuracy in predicting the labels on the reserved, unseen probability distribution of the testing set and its potential dependence on the amount of samples used within the training data set.
+The accuracy of labeling the unseen testing set is shown in Fig. ~\ref{fig:MLProb-Samplesize} (a), which shows a near perfect prediction accuracy already with a small sample size.
+Given that the model is trained by two fairly distinct (one-peak vs. two-peak) distributions, this nearly perfect accuracy is not surprising and only confirms that our model is able to distinguish unambiguously between the localized and delocalized regions.